zenklinov/face-detection/README.md

 # Face Detection

-This project uses OpenCV to perform real-time face detection using a webcam.
+This project uses OpenCV to perform real-time face detection using a webcam and image.

 ## Installation